speedingplanet/bcbsks-microservices/docs/http-get-labs.md

 - Add a test for searching on two or more parameters (first name & lastName or last name & policy holder, as examples)

+### Challenge

+Per Clint's question Thursday morning, can we create an endpoint: "/searchMembers" that uses POST to send search criteria?

 ## Part 7: Working with URL parameters

 We can get a list of Members, what about fetching an individual member?